 A Fellow in the American College of Trial Lawyers, and former President of the State Bar of New Mexico, John was named 2019 Bet-the-Company Litigation “Lawyer of the Year” in Albuquerque by Best Lawyers in America®, where he has also been recognized in the areas of Antitrust Law, Commercial Litigation, Energy Law, Mining Law, Natural Resources Law, and Oil & Gas Law.
 Chambers USA reports, “Cooney’s at the top of his game.
 He’s very professional, hard-working and successful.
 He’s the real deal.”
 John is among those listed in Southwest Super Lawyers® and has been recognized among the Top 25 New Mexico Super Lawyers for the past 14 consecutive years, from 2007 through 2020.

 John was admitted to law school as a junior in college and received dual degrees in 1965.
 He served as President and Chair of the Executive Committee of Modrall Sperling from 1993-2000.
-He serves as Co-Chair of the Oil and Gas Industry Service Group and is a member of the firm’s Natural Resources & Environment Department.
+He is a member of the firm’s Natural Resources & Environment Department.